 I. The Status of the Judicial Branch

 In the absence of a constitution, Basic Law: The Judiciary provides the legal basis for the principle of an independent judiciary.
-This law stipulates that in judiciary matters, those who have the power to exercise judicial powers are subordinate to no one and to nothing, except the law itself.
+This law stipulates that in judiciary matters, those who have the power to exercise judicial powers are subordinate in exercising it to no one and to nothing, except the law itself.
 This is judicial independence in the substantive sense of the term; as for the independence of individual judges, there are legal arrangements in place for their protection, covering their salaries, terms of employment, and status.

 4. Employees of the Directorate of Courts should be defined as organizationally distinct from other civil service employees.
-The Judicial Authority should set its own administrative regulations, and the director of courts should be appointed by the president of the Supreme Court, to whom the former will report on the implementation of these regulations.
+The Judiciary should set its own administrative regulations, and the director of courts should be appointed by the president of the Supreme Court, to whom the former will report on the implementation of these regulations.
 The power to confirm the appointment of the director of courts, and to approve overall administrative policy, will remain with the Minister of Justice.
 The minister will also retain the power to oversee the implementation of policy.

 II.
 Relations between the Judiciary and the Legislature

 Since 1969, and increasingly since 1992, the courts have exercised judicial review over Knesset legislation without any basic law to define the specific process for doing so.
 On many occasions, the courts have had to conduct judicial review of primary legislation, including substantial judicial review of legislative content.
 This situation, in which judicial review of legislation is neither anchored in basic law nor defined in a way that reflects the particular sensitivity involved in annulling legislation, is unhealthy, and invites conflict among the three branches of government.